jh3nd3rs0n/jargyle/README.md

 At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
 It is not a part of the SOCKS5 protocol specification.

-The RESOLVE command in a SOCKS5 request is represented by the byte `0x04`.
+Any further expressions, names, and terms are based off the SOCKS5 protocol specification described in RFC [1928](https://datatracker.ietf.org/doc/html/rfc1928).

+A SOCKS request with the RESOLVE command is represented as `X'04'` in the `CMD` field.
+In the SOCKS request, the `ATYP` field SHOULD be `X'03'` (DOMAINNAME) and the `DST.ADDR` field SHOULD be a fully-qualified domain name with the first octet containing the number of octets of the name that follows.
+The `DST.PORT` field in the SOCKS request can be of any value in network octet order (`X'0000'` to `X'FFFF'` inclusive).

-A SOCKS5 request with the RESOLVE command should contain the provided domain name address.
-The provided port number of the SOCKS5 request can be of any integer value between 0 and 65535 (inclusive).
-A successful SOCKS5 reply must contain the IPv4 or IPv6 address of the domain name address of the SOCKS5 request.
-If the SOCKS5 request has an address of IPv4 or IPv6, the SOCKS5 reply must contain the same address of that address of the SOCKS5 request.
-The port number of the SOCKS5 reply may be 0 or the provided port number of the SOCKS5 request.
-After the SOCKS5 reply is sent, the connection is then closed.
+In reply to a SOCKS request with the RESOLVE command, the `ATYP` field in the reply MUST be of any value other than `X'03'` (DOMAINNAME) and the `BND.ADDR` field in the reply MUST be the resolved address of the `DST.ADDR` field of the SOCKS request.
+The `BND.PORT` field in the reply can be of any value in network octet order (`X'0000'` to `X'FFFF'` inclusive).
+If the `ATYP` field and the `DST.ADDR` field of the SOCKS request is not a fully-qualified domain name, the `ATYP` field and the `BND.ADDR` field in the reply MUST be the same as the `ATYP` field and the `DST.ADDR` field of the SOCKS request.
+After the reply is sent, the connection between the client and the server is then closed.

 ## 6. Contact